Skip to content

 Graduate Assistant, Campus Engagement (Events and Marketing)

-• Oversee the Campus Engagement Center Web Presence Coordination and Marketing team.
-Ensure development and implementation of marketing materials and strategies for all Late Night La Salle events.
+• Oversee the Campus Engagement Center Web Presence Coordination and Marketing Team and ensure the development and implementation of marketing materials and promotional strategies for Late Night La Salle programs and other Campus Engagement Center and Division events.

 • Provide guidance to students, faculty/staff, and student organizations coming to the Campus Engagement Center for information and support.